vikassri/vagrant_k8s/README.md

 kubectl get nodes -o wide

-# There is one sample application also start which you can access by below url
+# There is one sample deployed, which you can access by below url
 echo "http://$(kubectl get svc nginx-service -o jsonpath='{.status.loadBalancer.ingress[0].ip}')"/
 ```